What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 How to Get Around Athens?

 WALK: Once you’ve reached your intended stomping grounds for the day, walking is the best way to get around.
-Unlike cities such as Paris where the scale is misleading and many tourist sites are quite far apart, Athens is remarkably compact—so much so that you could easily see the top landmarks in a single day.
+Unlike cities such as Paris where the scale is misleading and most tourist sites are actually quite far apart, Athens is remarkably compact—so much so that you could easily see the top landmarks in a single day.
 Monastiraki Square for example is tiny in practice and little distinction exists between the various neighborhoods; one flows into the next via narrow cobblestone streets bordered by shops and restaurants, meaning hidden gems tucked away in these alleys are best discovered on foot.

-For the purposes of this 2 days in Athens itinerary, public transportation is rarely useful.
+For the purposes of this 2 days in Athens itinerary, public transportation is rarely needed.
 Commuting to and from the Athens International Airport is simple and convenient with the M3 line; otherwise, consider taking transit to dinners at Hervé and Orizontes Lycabettus given they’re slightly farther away from the city center.
-The green M1 Petralona station is only a 4 minute walk from Hervé, and similarly the blue M3 Evangelismos is a 12 minute, albeit uphill walk to the Lycabettus hill funicular.
+The green M1 Petralona station is only a 4 minute walk from Hervé, and similarly the blue M3 Evangelismos stop is a 12 minute, albeit uphill walk to the Lycabettus hill funicular.

 DRIVE: Whether hailed off the street or via an app, taxis are the quickest yet most expensive way to get around.
 Supported ride-share apps Uber and FreeNow both call licensed taxis, with the added benefit of fare transparency given the total cost is presented up front.
 Regardless of booking method, riders are not obliged to pay in cash, as affirmed by signs posted within these official vehicles.